 Hanny Newton: The amazing qualities of goldwork

-I loved the fact that unlike ceramics or woodwork for example, I did not need expensive specialist equipment or a designated space to stitch, I could take my embroidery on the bus, to the park, in the pub, it could travel with me and be a part of my life whenever I wanted to embroider.
+Hanny Newton: I love the immediacy and accessibility of stitch.
+Anyone can pick up a needle and thread for very little money and you can stitch pretty much anywhere.
+Unlike ceramics or woodwork, I don’t need expensive specialist equipment or a designated space to stitch.
+I can take my embroidery on the bus, to the park or the pub.
+My work-in-progress can travel with me and be a part of my life, whenever and wherever I want it to.

-Once we were old enough she encouraged us to stitch, she even made my sister and I sewing baskets full of everything we would ever need, and I still use the fabric needle book she created for me with my initial on.
-I remember her studying City and Guilds and how amazed we were with all her creations.
+In terms of discovering textiles, my maternal grandmother was definitely my biggest influence.
+As a keen embroiderer, she would make us clothes and we were always so excited to be given something she had made especially for us.
+She encouraged us to stitch, making my sister and I sewing baskets full of everything we would ever need; I still use the monogrammed fabric needle book she created for me.
+I remember her studying City and Guilds courses and just how amazed we were with all her creations.
 It impressed us that she could make what she needed and not rely on buying.

 What was your route to becoming an artist?

 Art was not something I had considered pursuing in my teens and early twenties.
 I studied academic subjects but always felt that there was something missing.
 Studying felt like watching life happen to others rather than living it for myself.

 When I was aged twenty-three, I was living as a voluntary worker in a Camphill Community, a school for disabled teenagers based on the teachings of Rudolph Steiner.
 The work was fantastic but intense so I started stitching, to gain a balance and do something just for me.
 Remembering the skills my Grandma had taught me, I became hooked.
 I loved the fact that when you stitch the whole universe shrinks down to the size of your canvas.
 It was quite a revelation.